Improving Digital Governance in MENA: Insights into Shiraka Digitalisation of Governments Training

 Implementing digital strategies

-• Improving departmental coordination in the Greater Amman Municipality.
+• Improving departmental coordination in the Greater Amman Municipality to foster a culture of collaboration, implementing structured training, and developing communication mechanisms.

 Collaboration and knowledge exchange

-By equipping MENA civil servants with practical skills and fostering collaboration, the Shiraka Digitalisation of Governments training exemplifies how localised solutions can address global challengess.
-The Hague Academy looks forward to welcoming a new cohort in 2025.
+By equipping MENA civil servants with practical skills and fostering collaboration, the Shiraka Digitalisation of Governments training exemplifies how localised solutions can address global challenges.

 Are you interested in deepening your understanding of the challenges and opportunities of digitalisation and are interested in strengthening digital governance?
 Learn more about our course on Digital Transformation in the Public Sector here.